MatteoCartiglia/IRIS/documentation/installation.md

 ```
 This will open a serial monitor and display the output from the Teensy.

-Remember to adapt the commands based on your specific project and Teensy board.
-The board identifier, such as teensy36, should match your Teensy model.
+Remember to adapt the commands based on your specific project and Teensy (or any other board) board.
+The board identifier, such as teensyxx, should match your Teensy model.

 Please note that the exact steps may vary based on your project structure and requirements.
 Refer to the PlatformIO documentation for any additional details specific to your use case [PlatformIO Documentation](https://docs.platformio.org/en/latest/)